 The FYS Brochure is included in the Summer Orientation Packet sent to all entering students.
 A FYS homepage for students informs faculty/staff, students, academic advisors, and non-LSA advisors in schools and colleges with students who enroll in these popular courses.
 The posted documents include a list of FYS offerings sorted alphabetically and distribution, any changes since the brochure was printed, short descriptions, weekly enrollment reports for Fall seminars, and a link to the Course Guide.

 Most seminars earn 3 credits.
 Those that include a required lab section or fulfill the First-Year Writing requirement earn 4 credits.
 Most FYS fulfill an Area Distribution, and a few also satisfy the Quantitative Reasoning or Race & Ethnicity Requirements.

-Maximum enrollment for First-Year Seminars is 20 students for seminars that fulfill an area distribution and 18 for those that satisfy the first-year writing requirement.
+Maximum enrollment for First-Year Seminars is 18 students.
 FYS enrollment is restricted to first-year students.
 Our office enforces that policy by reserving all spaces to a reserve group named Y1 that identifies all entering students including those who are classified as sophomores due to AP credit.
 Please refer to the FYS enrollment policies established by the Dean's Office.

 The majority of First-Year Seminars are offered through departments and taught by regular faculty as part of their regular teaching load.
 Emeriti, part-time, and non-LSA faculty may request to teach a seminar through the University Courses division administered by the Dean's Office.